Chapter 26 : Off-kilter

 Dom did the classic ‘roll-the-eyes-and-toss-the-hair’ move, shaking out a sprinkling of white flurries from her honey-red tresses.
 “Wimps,” she scoffed, and except for a couple of scathing glares, the Tweedle Trio didn’t reply.

-Despite the fact that the boys were pretty much experiencing Dante’s fourth level of hell right now, Dom was as chipper as a chipmunk.
-I mean, Aidan was reduced to monosyllabic words and the occasional grunt, Potter was wearing rayban sunglasses because the glare from the snow was “too fucking bright for my motherfucking eyes”...and the only thing Freddy was capable of at the moment was breathing...very, very gently.
+While Dom was hangover-free and as chipper as a chipmunk, the boys seemed to be experiencing Dante’s fourth circle of hell right now, Aidan was reduced to monosyllabic words and the occasional grunt, Potter was wearing Ray-Ban sunglasses because the "fucking sun was too fucking bright for my fucking eyes," and Freddy was incapable of any physical exertion except for breathing... very, very gently.

 What can I say?
 I’m a party animal.